seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **Third Citizen**
 Let him go up into the public chair;
-We’ll hear him.
+We'll hear him.
 Noble Antony, go up.

 **ANTONY**
-For Brutus’ sake, I am beholding to you.
+For Brutus' sake, I am beholding to you.

 *Goes into the pulpit*